adamsimonini/sma-api-demo/README.md

 ## **Technical Requirements**

 This is a Node.js app running Express.js as its server.
-You must have Node.js installed, along with npm (which should come with your node installation).
+You must have Node.js installed, along with npm.

 ## **Running the app**